FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 ~~~~~~~

 To support :ref:`cache refresh <cache refresh>`, register the
-``RefreshSubscriber``.
+``RefreshListener``.
 You can pass the constructor an option to specify
 what clients are allowed to refresh cache entries.
 Refreshing is only allowed
 from the same machine by default.
 To refresh from other hosts, provide the
 IPs of the machines allowed to refresh, or provide a RequestMatcher that
 checks for an Authorization header or similar. *Only set one of
 ``client_ips`` or ``client_matcher``*.

-The refresh subscriber needs to access the ``HttpCache::fetch`` method which
+The refresh listener needs to access the ``HttpCache::fetch`` method which
 is protected on the base HttpCache class.
 The ``EventDispatchingHttpCache``
 exposes the method as public, but if you implement your own kernel, you need
 to overwrite the method to make it public.